CarterLi/vue3-ace-editor/README.md

         style="height: 300px" />
     ```

-    prop `v-model:value` is required. `<v-ace-editor>` has no height by default, its height must be specified manually
+    prop `v-model:value` is required. `<v-ace-editor>` has no height by default.
+Its height must be specified manually, or set both `min-lines` and `max-lines` to make the editor's height auto-grow.

     prop `lang`, `theme` is same as [ace-editor's doc](https://github.com/ajaxorg/ace)